 Sebastian Gil Miranda is a documentary photographer focuses on humanitarian, social and environment impact.
 He work as a freelance, generating independent, individual and collective projects.

-He holds a degree in Psychology from the University of Buenos Aires, previous studies in Architecture at the National University of La Plata, in addition to Musical, Literature and Dramatic Arts education.
+He holds a degree in Psychology at University of Buenos Aires, studies of Architecture at the National University of La Plata, in addition to Musical, Literature and Dramatic Arts education.

 He was a university professor in subjects of research, communication and human rights at the University of Buenos Aires (UBA) and at University of Palermo.

 Founder member of Photographers for Change.

 1º prize at 2015 Sony World Photography Award in social "Campaign" with its series "Shoot Ball, Not Gun”.
 His photo "Ball Religion" was selected as cover of the 2015 official catalog of the prize.

 1º prize at "People's Choice Prize" in Photoville 2014 in New York, with its series "Children Playing on the Street of Cuba”.

 "Performance Award" in the Humanity Photo Award 2015 and "Nomination Award" in the Humanity Photo Award 2017, organized by the China Folklore Photographic Association and UNESCO.

 Winner of the Short Film Competition IberCultura 2018, a program of Ibero-American countries, organized by the Human Rights Secretary of Argentina and UNESCO Brasil, with the film "Na Ponta dos Pés".